gilt/tech-blog/_posts/2018-01-01-sundial-aws-emr-integration.md

 ## Performance degradation

 Because Aster is a shared resource, and the number of jobs relying on it is increasing day by day, in the past few weeks we've experienced significant performance degradation.
-This issue is particularly amplified at a specific time of the week, when BI folks run their reports.
+This issue is particularly amplified at a specific time of the week, when BI reports are generated.
 The result is that batch jobs and reports are taking longer and longer to complete.
 This of course affects developers experience and productivity.

 ## EMR adoption

 Because of all the nuisances above, there is additional operational time spent to restart failed jobs.
-Furthermore, when developing a new model, most of the time is spent (let's say 70%) extracting and massaging data, rather than focusing on the actual job logic.
+Furthermore, when developing a new model, most of the time is spent extracting and massaging data, rather than focusing on the actual job logic.

 It's easy to understand that Aster wasn't a good candidate anymore for us and that we needed to migrate to a better and more [elastic](https://en.wikipedia.org/wiki/Elasticity_(cloud_computing)) platform.